-Overview: The elevation gain is minor compared to a typical summit, but Hamblin Mtn offers amazing views extending into Utah, Arizona and California.
-A wide variety of rock types coexist in this part of the Black Mountains, all mixed together by major volcanic activity.
-Some fairly easy route-finding is required - there are sporatic use trails when you are not following major washes.
-The ease of following the use trails depends largely on how long it has been since significant rainfall.
+The elevation gain is minor compared to a typical summit, but Hamblin Mtn offers amazing views extending into Utah, Arizona, and California.
+A wide variety of rock types coexist in this part of the Black Mountains, all mixed by major volcanic activity.
+Some reasonably easy route-finding is required - there are sporadic use trails when you are not following significant washes.
+The ease of following the use trails depends mostly on how long it has been since substantial rainfall.

 As you hike up the wash, you will notice a low saddle more or less straight ahead on the horizon - this is where you are headed.
 Just below the saddle, you encounter a pourover with an acacia at the top.
 Climb up the pourover and skirt the acacia (they are painful to push through), making an immediate right beyond the acacia to cut up to the saddle.
 At the saddle, look west (right) to spot your next goal - a broad wash approx 200-300 yards away.
 A spider web of use trails head toward the wash, but following any one is difficult.